 Stonehenge England Facts: The mysterious prehistoric ruin, Stonehenge, is a one-of-a-kind monument that should not be missed.
 Located in the idyllic countryside of South-western England, just 8 miles north of the charming historic town of Salisbury, Stonehenge is easily accessible from London and makes for an intriguing and unique day trip.
 So if you are in London for a few days or even a few weeks and looking for something different to do, a short trek to Stonehenge is worth the effort.

 Stonehenge is composed of earthworks surrounding a circular setting of large standing stones.
-It is at the centre of the most dense complex of Neolithic and Bronze Age monuments in England, including several hundred burial mounds.
+It is at the center of the densest complex of Neolithic and Bronze Age monuments in England, including several hundred burial mounds.

 The surrounding circular earth bank and ditch, which constitute the earliest phase of the monument, have been dated to about 3100 BC.
 The site and its surroundings were added to the UNESCO’s list of World Heritage Sites in 1986 in a co-listing with Avebury Henge monument.
 It is a national legally protected Scheduled Ancient Monument.

 The distance from London to Stonehenge near Salisbury is about 150 km.
-There are a number of day operators working out of London that offer a day trip to Stonehenge.
+There are a number of day operators working out of London that offers a day trip to Stonehenge.

 Travel by Road

 2 miles west on the junction of A303 and A344/360

 Take the M23 motorway and join the M25 motorway, following the signs for Heathrow Airport.
 From the M25, exit at junction 12 for the M3 motorway towards Basingstoke.
 Once on the M3 follow it to junction 8 signed A303 Andover.
 Continue on the A303 ALL the way until you reach a roundabout.
 Go straight over this and 2 miles on bear right onto the A344 and the car park is on the right-hand side about 500 meters on.

 From London Heathrow Airport